PandhereAnu10/WeatherAndroidApp/README.md

 ## Pricing:

-Here's the catch 😉.
+<li>Here's the catch 😉.
 You can call 1000 API per day for free.

-If you want to buy you can go through pricing tabs to know more : https://openweathermap.org/price
+<li>If you want to buy you can go through pricing tabs to know more : https://openweathermap.org/price </li>

 ## In the Code you can modify it by adding your own API Key: